-ASTM D6439 describes a successful flush as being when “clean pipe and system components are obtained in a minimum of time and with a minimum of effort.”
+According to ASTM D6439, a flush is successful when “clean pipe and system components are obtained in a minimum amount of time and with a minimum of effort.”
 Therefore, the goal should be to efficiently remove the old oil in a timely and cost-effective manner.

 The same ASTM standard also recommends a high oil velocity, at least two to three times the normal system velocity, for a successful oil flush.
 This is consistent with many procedures written by professionals on this topic.
-Turbulent flow through the system removes the majority of oil left in gathering places.
-Some components may be too sensitive for a high-velocity flush.
+A truly high-velocity oil flush achieves turbulent flow through the system, removing the majority of oil left in gathering places.
+Use caution, however, as some components may be too sensitive for a high-velocity flush.
 These components should be bypassed and cleaned by other means.

 After flushing, displacement oil should be used to remove any remaining flushing fluid.
 The displacement oil should be compatible with and approximately the same viscosity as the operating charge to be installed.
 Flushing fluids and oils should be heated to maximize their ability to flow and their ability to absorb and dissolve contaminants within the system.